-Amsterdam’s museum quarter – or Museumplein – is home to the three most important and revered museums in Amsterdam – the Rijksmuseum, the Stedelijk Museum of Modern Art, and the Van Gogh Museum.
+Amsterdam’s Museum Quarter (Museumplein) is home to the city’s three most important museums: the Rijksmuseum, the Stedelijk Museum of Modern Art, and the Van Gogh Museum.
 Nearby are one of Amsterdam’s most exclusive shopping streets (P.C.
-Hooftstraat), the city’s largest city park in Amsterdam (the Vondelpark), along with a whole host of other attractions.
+Hooftstraat), the city’s largest city park (Vondelpark), and a host of other attractions.

-The Museumplein area is served by tram lines 2, 3, 5, 12, 16 and 24.
-The Canal Bus (a hop-on/hop-off canal boat line) also stops just across from the northern entrance to Vondelpark.
+Museum Quarter is served by tram lines 2, 3, 5, 12, 16, and 24.
+The Canal Bus (a hop-on hop-off canal boat line) also stops just across from the northern entrance to Vondelpark.
 The nearest metro station is Weesperplein (lines 51, 53, and 54), which is a 25-minute walk away.

 When to Get There